A Mighty Girl's celebrates Supreme Court Justice Ruth Bader Ginsburg!

 This classical music album honors groundbreaking lawyer and Supreme Court Justice Ruth Bader Ginsburg!
 Soprana Patrice Michaels, Ginsburg's daughter-in-law performs a nine-song cycle of her own composition, which includes an imagined letter from Ginsburg's mother, a few of Ginsburg's famous dissents, and a poignant letter to Ginsburg from her husband just before he died.
 Also included are several songs by other composers honoring this trailblazing woman.
 With a mix of tone from the funny ("Pot Roast a la RBG") to grave ("My Dearest Ruth" which is based on Marty's last letter to her), this is a loving tribute to Ginsburg's life and work.

-Celebrate the toughest woman on the bench with this Notorious RBG shirt from Ann Arbor!
-This flowy women's shirt has a professionally applied, high quality screen print of Ruth Bader Ginsburg, wearing one of her famous collars and a crown, with the words "Notorious RBG" below.
-This 65% polyester, 35% viscose shirt is comfortable to wear and easy to care for, and is available in women's sizes small to 2XL.
+Celebrate the toughest woman on the bench with this Notorious RBG shirt from the Ann Arbor T-Shirt Company!
+This unisex shirt has a professionally applied, high quality screen print of Ruth Bader Ginsburg, wearing one of her famous collars and a crown, with the words "Notorious RBG" below.
+Made of 100% cotton, this shirt is comfortable to wear and easy to care for, and is available in sizes small to 3XL.

 People know Supreme Court Justice Ruth Bader Ginsburg for her excellent legal mind and her sharp dissenting opinions... but did you know she's also "TAN — tough as nails" according to her personal trainer?
 For that, she credits Bryant Johnson, the trainer she started seeing to rebuild her strength after cancer treatment.
 In this light-hearted workout book, Johnson introduces everyone to the workout he created for Ginsburg, leading readers step by step through a simple but challenging series of exercises to build strength and confidence.
 Illustrated with four-color drawings of Ginsburg in workout gear performing the exercises, and complete with sidebars of Johnson's folksy wisdom about health and fitness, this book will show you how to pump it up just like the Notorious RBG.